roy-ganz/toql/guide/src/2-concept.md

 A struct may map only some columns of a table and also multiple structs may refer to the same table.
 Structs are merly 'views' to a table.

 A derived struct can then be inserted, updated, deleted and loaded from your database.
-To do that you must call the [Toql API functions](3-api/1-introduction.md) with a query string or just a list of fields or paths, because Toql allows nested operations.
+To do that you must call the [Toql API functions](3-api/1-introduction.md) with a query string or just a list of fields or paths.

 Here the typical flow in a web environment:
 1. A web client sends a Toql query to the REST Server.
 2. The server uses Toql to parse the query and create SQL statements.
-3. Toql sends the SQL to the database.
+3. Toql sends the SQL to the database
-4. Toql deserializes the resulting rows into Rust structs.
+4. and deserializes the resulting rows into Rust structs.
-4. These structs are sent to the client.
+4. The server sends these structs to the client.

 ## Example